-LG Electronics is likely to report strong second-quarter earnings, analysts said on Friday, as its mainstay home appliance business continued to rack up solid results.
+As analysts said on Friday, LG Electronics is likely to report strong second-quarter earnings as its mainstay home appliance business continued to rack up solid results.

-The South Korean tech company was projected to log 17.6 trillion won (US$15.5 billion) in sales in the April-June period, up 37 percent from a year earlier, while its operating profit was estimated to soar 140 percent on-year to 1.2 trillion won over the period, according to the data from seven local brokerage houses compiled by Yonhap Infomax, the financial news arm of Yonhap News Agency.
+The South Korean tech company was projected to log 17.6 trillion won (US$15.5 billion) in sales in April-June, up 37 percent from a year earlier.
+In comparison, its operating profit was estimated to soar 140 percent on year to 1.2 trillion won over the period, according to the data from seven local brokerage houses compiled by Yonhap Infomax, the financial news arm of Yonhap News Agency.

 But compared with the first quarter, when the company posted its largest-ever quarterly earnings, LG’s second-quarter sales and operating profit were expected to be down 6.5 percent and 21.4 percent, respectively.